 Barbara Nolin (812-325-1899)

-This group will meet at the church to discuss the surprisingly exciting genealogy of the Bible, using Barbara’s book “Hebrew Family Trees: The Favorite Son of the Favorite Wife” as the basis for discussion.
+This group meets at Redbud Hills to discuss the surprisingly exciting genealogy of the Bible, using Barbara’s book “Hebrew Family Trees: The Favorite Son of the Favorite Wife” as the basis for discussion.

 Snowbirds Thurs 10-11:30am • Weekly